artemkanaki/swapi/readme.md

 Whole functionality is based on TypeScript Decorators.
 Here is an explanation of decorators in this repo:

 - `@BaseUrl(url: string, relatedTo: { new(): A })` - declares a path which will be used as a prefix for endpoints. url may be wrote wrapped in slashes, or not, it does not matter.
-Also there is second parameter (as in example `@BaseUrl('Dogs', Owner)`).
-This means that dogs endpoints will have extra owner prefix, so it will be nested.
-Notice that url may be in express format.
+Also there is second parameter, which means a parent resource.
+So declared resource will be nested.
+Also notice that url may be in express format.
 Url `owners/:id`, will be parsed, and parameter `id` will be automatically added in path params, and will have `string` type;
 - `@Get(url: string, description?: string)` - declares new `GET` endpoint.
 - `@Post(url: string, description?: string)` - declares new `POST` endpoint.
 - `@Put(url: string, description?: string)` - declares new `PUT` endpoint.